Ji-Hwan Bae Player Props: Pirates vs. Athletics

 Ji-Hwan Bae At The Plate

-- Bae has eight doubles, two home runs and 11 walks while hitting .275.
+- Bae is hitting .275 with eight doubles, two home runs and 11 walks.

-- He has hit a long ball in two of 50 games played this season, and in 1.1% of his plate appearances.
+- In 58.0% of his 50 games this season, Bae has picked up at least one hit.
+He's also had 12 multi-hit games.

-- Bae has picked up an RBI in eight games this season (16.0%), with two or more RBI in five of those games (10.0%).
+- In 50 games played this season, he has gone deep in just two of them.

-- In 38.0% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (14.0%).
+- Bae has an RBI in eight of 50 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.